Curse of Coogan's Bluff: The end of the curse

 In 2001, historian and author Mike Hanlon suggested to Giants owner Peter Magowan to have a new plaque to be installed at AT&T Park (now named Oracle Park) in an effort to end the curse.
 In 2006 the development of the new plaque began but took two years due to problems of production.
 In 2008 the Eddie Grant plaque was installed on the tower at right field.
 The installation of the plaque would prove fortuitous for the team's chances of winning the championship.
 In 2010, the Giants won the division after passing the San Diego Padres for the NL West division lead on the final day of the season.
 The Giants qualified to play in the World Series after defeating the Atlanta Braves in the National League Division Series and the Philadelphia Phillies (who made back-to-back World Series appearances in the previous year) in the National League Championship Series.
 The Giants defeated the Texas Rangers in five games to win the World Series championship for the first time since moving to San Francisco in 1958, thus ending the 52-year Curse of Coogan's Bluff.
 Following their 2010 championship, the Giants would win two more world championships in the next four years—in 2012 and in 2014.

-All three championships were won away from San Francisco.
+Despite the Giants' three championships in quick succession bringing a definitive end to the curse, fans have noted that all three titles were clinched away from San Francisco, leading some to wonder if some faint echo of the hex still indeed remains in their new home city.